jonasjohansson/nava.community/pages/cctv.md

 <!-- {% fig "cctv-collage.jpg", "Image by Martin Kling"  %} -->

 <!-- {% fig "cctv-2.jpg", "Image by Martin Kling"  %} -->

----

-As the stage remain closed during 2021, creating momentary blitzes of otherwordly experiences is both increasingly challenging and exciting.
-We see this as an opportunity for a micro-residency of sorts, and look forward to experimenting our way into spring.

 {% fig "cctv-1.jpg", "Image by Martin Kling"  %}